karanpratapsingh/system-design/README.md

 ### Read receipts

 Handling read receipts can be tricky, for this use case we can wait for some sort of [Acknowledgment (ACK)](<https://en.wikipedia.org/wiki/Acknowledgement_(data_networks)>) from the client to determine if the message was delivered and update the corresponding `deliveredAt` field.
-Similarly, we will mark message the message seen once the user opens the chat and update the corresponding `seenAt` timestamp field.
+Similarly, we will mark the message as seen once the user opens the chat and update the corresponding `seenAt` timestamp field.

 ### Design